 Lensa pros:

-• Handles portraits and selfies incredibly well
+Handles portraits and selfies incredibly well

-• Free to save one photo a day
+Free to save one photo a day

 Lensa cons:

-• Editing images on a small screen is rarely as effective as using a laptop or other large screen
+Editing images on a small screen is rarely as effective as using a laptop or other large screen

-As for other features: the AI-powered Suggest a Filter was a nice way to navigate the few dozen options.
+As for other features: the AI-powered Auto Filter was a nice way to navigate the few dozen options.
 The AI Eraser was better than most other apps I tested, though still far short of Photoshop or Luminar Neo.
 The Backdrop Cutout and Sky Replacement tools both did really good jobs even with challenging images, and I actually really like the options you could drop in instead.

 On top of all that, the regular image editing tools, art styles, effects, and everything else are as good as any I've used on a mobile app.
 It makes Lensa a pretty complete package with an interesting pricing model.
-On the free plan, you get every feature for free—but can only save one image per day.
+On the free plan, you get almost every feature for free—but can only save one image per day.
 After that, you have to sign up for a paid subscription.
 If you only use the app occasionally, it's incredibly generous—otherwise, it's a very expensive mobile subscription that's probably not worth it.

-Lensa pricing: Free to save one image per day; from $2.99/week or $4.99/month; Magic Avatars are a separate purchase from $3.99.
+Lensa pricing: Free to save 1 image per day; from $2.99/week or $4.99/month; Magic Avatars are a separate purchase from $3.99.
+Luminar also has an iPhone app; it's a bit stripped down compared to the desktop app and costs $4.99/month, but if you love Luminar, it's worth a look.

 What about AI art generators?